 As events go, it doesn’t get much more exciting bringing a new puppy home for the first time.
+Your puppy will typically be 8 weeks old when you bring her home for the first time.
 For both you and your new family member, this is a once-in-a-lifetime experience, so it’s important to get it right.

 What’s so complicated about bringing your puppy to their new home?